 The Dublin Regulation establishes the Member State responsible for the examination of the asylum application.
 The criteria for establishing responsibility run, in hierarchical order, from family considerations, to recent possession of visa or residence permit in a Member State, to whether the applicant has entered EU irregularly, or regularly.

-The new Dublin contains sound procedures for the protection of asylum applicants and improves the system’s efficiency through:
+The Dublin III entered into force in July 2013 and it contains sound procedures for the protection of asylum applicants and improves the system’s efficiency through:

 In June 2015 the Commission committed studies on the external evaluation on the implementation of the Dublin III Regulation and an evaluation report in view of the reform of the Dublin system as foreseen in the European Agenda on Migration:

 The large-scale, uncontrolled arrival of migrants and asylum seekers has put a strain not only on many Member States’ asylum systems, but also on the Common European Asylum System as a whole.
 The volume and concentration of arrivals has exposed in particular the weaknesses of the Dublin System, which establishes the Member State responsible for examining an asylum application based primarily on the first point of irregular entry.

 For these reasons, the Commission is proposing to revise and replace the current asylum instruments to better manage migration flows and offer adequate protection to those in need, in line with the approach set out in the European Agenda for Migration.